St Antony's College, Oxford

 2019-2022: PhD Chinese History (University of Cambridge).
+Kuok Family–Lee Kuan Yew Scholar.
 Cambridge Trust Scholar.
-Kuok Family–Lee Kuan Yew PhD Scholar.

 2014-2018: B.Lit Classical Chinese (Peking University).
-Outstanding Graduate (equivalent to summa cum laude).
+Outstanding Graduate Award (equivalent to First Class Honours).
 Chinese Government Scholar.
 Peking University Founder Scholar.
 Santander Scholar.
-Peking University International Student Academic Award of the Year.
-Peking University Model Student Award.
-Peking University Award for Academic Excellence.
+Peking University Triple-A Student Award.
+International Students' Academic Award of the Year.
+Award for Academic Excellence.

-2006-2011: Singapore-Cambridge GCE A-level (Hwa Chong Institution; H3 Chinese Language and Literature).
-Singapore Ministry of Education Chinese Language Elective Scholar.
-Hwa Chong Institution Outstanding Student Award.
+2006-2011: Singapore-Cambridge GCE A-level (Hwa Chong Institution).
+Ministry of Education Chinese Language Elective Scholar.
+Hwa Chong Outstanding Student Award.
+H3 Chinese Language and Literature.

-Hu Chirui, "The Origin and Development of Negative Exclusive Particles in the Chinese Language," trans.
-Ashton Ng, in Language Contact and Change in Chinese, eds.
-Cao Guangshun and Yu Hsiao-jong (Berlin, Boston: De Gruyter Mouton; Beijing: Commercial Press, Forthcoming June 2019).
+Hu Chirui and Ashton Ng (trans.), "The Origin and Development of Negative Exclusive Particles in the Chinese Language," in Language Contact and Change in Chinese, eds.
+Cao Guangshun and Yu Hsiao-jong (Berlin: De Gruyter Mouton, 2019), 41-74.

 Translation from English into Chinese:

-Jerusha McCormack and John G. Blair, "Xiaodao jiaguo 孝道家国 (Filial Piety and Homeland)," trans.
-Ashton Ng, in Kua wenhua duihua 跨文化对话 (Dialogue Transcultural), vol. 37, eds.
-Yue Daiyun and Alain le Pichon, (Beijing: Commercial Press, 2017), 287-310.
+Jerusha McCormack, John G. Blair, and Ashton Ng (trans.), "Xiaodao jiaguo 孝道家国 (Filial Piety and Homeland)," in Kua wenhua duihua 跨文化对话 (Dialogue Transcultural) vol. 37, eds.
+Yue Daiyun and Alain le Pichon (Beijing: Commercial Press, 2017), 287-310.

 Ashton Ng, "Comparing Minford’s and the Yangs’ Translations of the Most Exciting Chapter of Hong Lou Meng," in Outstanding Coursework Series (课程风采系列) of the Peking University Institute of Comparative Literature and Cultures, March 2018.